Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 There’s a strong connection between all of this and the commodification of sapphic sexuality in service of the male gaze.

-Sapphic, Lesbian and WLW Sexuality for the Male Gaze
+Polyamory, Sapphic and Lesbian Sexuality, and the Male Gaze

-People often believe that there is no sapphic, lesbian and WLW erasure issue in these communities because there are so many bisexual, pansexual and queer women in them.
+People often believe that there is no sapphic, lesbian and WLW erasure issue in polyamory and kink because there are so many bisexual, pansexual and queer women in these spaces.
 Unfortunately, I don’t think it’s quite that simple.
-In reality, my experience – and the experience of many sapphic friends I’ve spoken to about this – is often not so much one of acceptance but of fetishisation, followed by devaluing when we refuse to conform to a safe, male-gazey idea of what our sexuality should be.
+In reality, my experience and the experience of many sapphic friends I’ve spoken to about this, is often not so much one of acceptance but of fetishisation, followed by devaluing when we refuse to conform to a safe, male-gazey idea of what our sexuality should be.
+And fetishisation is not acceptance.
+It certainly isn’t love.

-I’m reminded of the man at a polyamorous speed dating event about a year ago who aggressively quizzed me about what my former metamour-with-benefits and I got up to in the bedroom, and was then clearly bored and put out when I refused to engage.
+I’m reminded of the man at a polyamorous speed dating event about a year ago.
+He aggressively quizzed me about what my former metamour-with-benefits and I got up to in the bedroom.
+He was then clearly bored and put out when I refused to engage.
 In the 16 years or so I’ve been out, I really thought we’d moved past men asking sapphics “but what do y’all do in bed anyway!?”.
 Apparently we have not.

 I’m also reminded of the man who hit on me and my girlfriend in a gay bar on Pride weekend.
 Because apparently what two sapphics in love desperately needed in that moment was his dick.
 I have literally dozens of other examples like this that I can pull out with very little thought.